abilian/flask-super/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Flask-Plus could always use more documentation, whether as part of the
+Flask-Super could always use more documentation, whether as part of the
-official Flask-Plus docs, in docstrings, or even on the web in blog posts,
+official Flask-Super docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/sfermigier/flask_plus/issues.
+The best way to send feedback is to file an issue at https://github.com/abilian/flask-super/issues.

 If you are proposing a feature: